sdiehl/prm/README.md

 ```

 > **Note**: The decoding functionality requires vLLM, which is currently only supported on Linux and uses an Nvidia GPU by default.
 For CPU-only usage, please look at the [vLLM CPU installation guide](https://docs.vllm.ai/en/latest/getting_started/cpu-installation.html).

-The `decoding` library also supports Best-Of-N and experimental support for RolloutTreeSearch which is a Monte-Carlo tree search algorithm for decoding which may also be useful to synthesize with PRM guided decoding.

 ## License